Stirling-Tools/Stirling-Tools.github.io/docs/Getting Started.md

 ---
 sidebar_position: 0
 slug: /
+id: Getting Started
+title: Welcome to Stirling PDF
+sidebar_label: Getting Started
+description: What Stirling PDF is, how to install it, and where to go next in the documentation
+tags:
+  - Getting Started
+  - Installation
+  - Overview
+  - Self-host
 ---

-## Welcome to Stirling PDF
+# Welcome to Stirling PDF

 Stirling PDF provides tools for signing, converting, merging, editing, OCR and redaction, with self-hosted and desktop deployment options.

+---

 ## Benefits of Stirling PDF

 - **Extensive PDF Functionality:** 55+ tools covering signing, converting, merging, editing, OCR, and redaction.
 - **Stateful Workspace:** Upload once and chain tools together, with full undo and redo history.
 - **Runs Anywhere:** Docker, bare metal, Kubernetes, or native desktop apps for Windows, macOS, and Linux.
 - **Processing location:** Self-hosted tools process files on your instance.
 Desktop tools use the local backend where supported; tools routed to Stirling Cloud or a connected server send their inputs there.
 - **Configure In-App:** Change settings from the UI, or drive everything with environment variables and `settings.yml`.
-- **Automation & Integration:** REST API, pipelines, folder scanning, and an MCP server for AI assistants.
+- **Automation & Integration:** REST API and an MCP server for AI assistants.
+- **Stirling Processor:** Saved sources, policies, and pipelines that process documents without anyone opening the editor.
+- **AI Engine:** An optional companion service that adds AI capabilities to the app once you run it and enable it.
 - **Enterprise Features:** SSO (OAuth2 and SAML), user management, permission controls, and audit logging.
 - **Self-Hosted:** Community-driven with frequent updates and GitHub support.
 - **Multi-Language Support:** Available in 40+ languages with active translations.